 Participants in the AT program must submit six authentic teaching tasks to complete the program.
 Each task is associated with a respective workshop.

 Completing the six authentic teaching tasks takes time and organization.
 We have found that participants who wait until their final semester to begin these tasks find it difficult to complete them.
-Therefore, we strongly encourage you to develop a teaching task completion plan at least a full semester before your anticipated graduation date.
+Therefore, we strongly encourage you to develop a teaching task completion plan at least a full year before your anticipated graduation date.
 If you joined the AT Program before Fall 2019, please contact us about your teaching task requirements.

-Note to graduating participants: If you are graduating, please be sure you’ve informed us of your graduation date and make every effort to submit materials well in advance of your graduation date and no later than the CNDLS Review Deadline designated below.
+If you are graduating, please be sure you’ve informed us of your graduation date and make every effort to submit materials well in advance of your graduation date and no later than the CNDLS review deadline below.

 These deadlines are only for participants who are graduating in December or May respectively; they ensure that we have time to review and solicit revisions when necessary prior to a participant’s graduation.
 If you do not plan to graduate during the current semester, then the semester submission deadlines do not apply to you.